khalid-el-masnaoui/docker-notes/BEST-PRACTICES.md

 ## Docker Best Practices

-Notes about some of the best docker practices for improving Docker security, optimize the image size, writing cleaner and more maintainable Dockerfiles, handling volumes permissions and many more.
+Notes about some of the best docker practices for improving Docker security, optimize the image size, writing cleaner and more maintainable _Dockerfiles_, handling volumes permissions and many more.

 # Table Of Contents